Robards, Kentucky: History

 In 1880, businesses in Robards included John W. Arnett and J.L.
 Burdon as physicians and surgeons; S.W.
 Spencer serving as manager of the Robard's Station Co-operative Grange Store; and F.M.
 Eakins as the druggist as well as express agent on the Henderson Branch of the L&N Railroad.
 Jasper Robards and John F. Schanebach accommodated the blacksmithing needs of the community.
-John W. Royster, Jr. was a buyer and dealer in leaf tobacco.
+John W. Royster Jr. was a buyer and dealer of leaf tobacco.
 J.D.
 Robards ran the dry goods store.
 J.T.
 Williams was the carpenter.
 R.S.
 Triplett was also a merchant in the area.
 A.B.
 Sugg supplied the area's stock needs.
 Mosco Cox was the local teacher.
 Robards in 1880 had a population of 100 and daily mail delivery.
 There was one ample frame building used for the district common school and for religious services.
 The Christian denomination had the only established church, with S.W.
 Cowan serving as pastor, in the 1880s.
 Three coal mines were opened during the 1880s and continued into the 1920s.
 In 1887, Starling reported that Robards had nine stores, a steam mill, a school building, a church with a seating capacity of 400, a large livery stable and a good hotel.

 Lucy Furman, a fiction writer, told events of Robards Station as they related to the religious sect that flourished during the late 19th century.
-Her book, Stories of a Sanctified Town (1896), was so true to life that the residents of Robards recognized her characters in spite of changed names and combination of locales.
+Her book, Stories of a Sanctified Town (1896), was so true to life that the residents of Robards recognized her characters in spite of changed names and combinations of locales.
 Present-day southbound travelers on U.S. 41 will see a road sign calling Robards "the Sanctified Town".